 Editors and Editorial Board

-Associate Professor Josephine May, University of Newcastle, Australia (Chair of Board)
+Associate Professor Craig Campbell, University of Sydney (Chair of Board)

-Associate Professor Jenny Collins, UNITEC Institute of Technology, New Zealand
+Adjunct Professor Jenny Collins, UNITEC Institute of Technology, Auckland

 The web-site was launched at the ANZHES conference in Brisbane in December 2013.
 It began with nine main entries.